 A gravel pass in KZN between Harrismith and Bergville - in the vicinity of the Sterkfontein Dam.
 The pass starts at 1349m ASL and summits at 1751m.
 It is 5,6 km long producing an ascent gradient of 1/14 making it very steep.
 Be prepared to crawl along this road at less than 10 kph and allow plenty of time.
 Probably between 60 and 90 minutes to cover the 5 km.
 It is only suitable for 4x4 vehicles with good ground clearance and low range!
 Remember to drop your tyre pressures to around 1,0 to 1,2 bar to prevent punctures and improve traction.
 This road is a rough one!

 The full content of this article is restricted to subscribers.

-Subscribe for only R200 a year get full access to our website including the videos, the full text of all mountain passes articles, fact-file, interactive map, directions and route files.
+Subscribe for only R200 a year and get full access to our website including the videos, the full text of all mountain passes articles, fact-file, interactive map, directions and route files.

-If you have already subscribed to our site, you can Log In to view the full article.
+If you have already subscribed to our site, you can Log in to view the full article.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.

 Passes are classified according to provinces and feature a text description, Fact File including GPS data, a fully interactive dual-view map and a narrated YouTube video.